MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/submitting-a-desktop-cosa-database-update.md

 ---
-title: Submitting the desktop COSA/APN database update
+title: Submitting a desktop COSA database update
-description: Submitting the desktop COSA/APN database update ms.date: 04/20/2017
+description: Submit a desktop COSA database update by following the steps in this topic. ms.date: 11/03/2023
 ---

-# Submitting the desktop COSA/APN database update
+# Submitting a desktop COSA database update

 >[!IMPORTANT]
 > The following steps to submit an APN update apply to both desktop COSA, which is used for Windows 10, version 1703 and later, and apndatabase.xml, which is used for Windows 8, Windows 8.1, and versions of Windows 10 before 1703.
 Microsoft will convert apndatabase.xml submissions to COSA if you are targeting Windows 10, version 1703 or later.